 Paragraphs 2-4 of Article 3 offer the option of refraining from applying standard EN 301 549 if this presents disproportionate problems for the organization.
 You can invoke this option if you are convinced that the expected benefits of applying the standard are outweighed by the organizational or financial costs involved.
 In our accessibility statement, we refer to the large number of managers (over than 1000) and the same number of websites.
 From an organizational perspective, this situation ensures that the University of Twente cannot guarantee complete accessibility despite its best efforts.

-Information on the website (and therefore also in Office documents online) must always be viewable, operable, comprehensible and well structured.
+Information on the website (and therefore also in Office documents online) must always be Perceivable, Operable, Understandable and Robust (POUR).

 publisher (CMS) WebHare